Diaa-E/battleship-classic/README.md

         14. `_decodeCoord(coord)`: converts coordinate pair from `"x,y"` format to `[x, y]`.
         15. `rotateShip(ship)`: rotates ship if no rotation conflict is detected.
         16. `_rotationConflict()`: checks for rotation conflict.
+        17. `getSquareAt(coord)`: returns board element at specified coordinate pair, no need to switch x and y when traversing `_board`.

     * #### **Tests**
         1. Board places ships vertically next to each other starting at (0, 0) after object is initialized.